- Rajkummar Rao Advised Patralekhaa To Walk Out Of Kangana Ranaut's Panga?

 Scarred by rejection, humiliation and heartbreak, Sattu becomes a changed man.
 Years later, fate brings him and Aarti together but this time, like he says, "Everything is fair in love and war, love is over, now war begins!'

-Shaadi Mein Zaroor Aana starts on a promising note.
-It highlights a lot of social issues like dowry system, women empowerment and misogyny in the society.
-But, it's director Ratnaa Sinha's outdated treatment to the story that lets you down.
+The film highlights a lot of social issues like dowry system, women empowerment and misogyny in the society.
+Shaadi Mein Zaroor Aana begins on a promising note but eventually, director Ratnaa Sinha's outdated treatment to the story lets you down.
 She tries to fit in many elements.
 Instead, it simply ends up being a classic example of 'Too many cooks spoil the broth'.

 The theme of the film bears a striking resemblance to Varun Dhawan- Alia Bhatt starrer Badrinath Ki Dulhania.
 The climax takes a leaf out of Bareilly Ki Barfi.
 Ufff..too many coincidences I tell you!